nineDoor/nextGame_currentGame-NHL/README.md

 During the game - the widget displays and updates scores, period, time and powerplay information.

-Your team and timezone will need to be edited by opening, editing and saving NextGame-CurrentGame.widget/index.coffee
+Your team will need to be edited by opening, editing and saving NextGame-CurrentGame-NHL.coffee